Shedding Obscurity As a Writer

 It gets back to how committed you are and want to be.
 I’m aware of what needs to be done to give me mental stability and to keep my head above water to reach that higher level.
 I think about the stages and initiatives to let the powers that be to know whom you I am, and why I write as I do.
 It means not bowing down to those that may not understand or even have the type of intellect I do to allow them to see me as being pedantic.
 And yes, I have had a few of them who feel that I must come down to their level to be accepted and understood.
 I shrug and admonish them to get a bigger dictionary, or turn the other cheek when they see me coming.
 The persistence of the unknown writer will always be to harness obscurity, and get his/her work out there to be seen.
 I’m challenged all the time when I write, because I want to know that each and every bit of work I produce can be the parts of a greater whole to obtain that seemingly obscure notoriety.
 When there’s no check in the mail I feel the sharp edge of terror gripping me, and reality is much more than the imagery I tend to substitute it for.

+I lament the fact that no agent has called me and asked for my manuscripts; no editor has offered me a chance to be redlined and marginalized with trial and error; and certainly no options to be given a pink slip of rejection, even.
+I suppose that there’s a consolatory rung on the ladder toward acceptance for a writer of my caliber, and it’s the hope that perseverance would continue to prevail against all odds, and that continuity is the core of it.
+What is the lesson for others to learn having to deal with obscurity?
 For those of us still languishing in obscurity we have to remind ourselves that we STILL have to keep plying our trade...and that we are not yet part of that viable network until and when we produce something that will be prominent to someone in the right time and the right place.
 Ralph Ellison in his superb Invisible Man classic in the portrayal of the ‘Battle Royal’, gives an excellent analogy of Black men blindfolded and put into a boxing ring in which they strike out blindly until only two are left standing depicting winners, but actually winning nothing in the process!
 We are sure that there have been writers who have been told in many ways that their writing is of no significance, who face this serious and continuing crisis every day.
 I get people e-mailing asking what does it take to be a freelance writer, or what is needed to write with clarity, etc.

 There problems are no worse than mine, being obscured waiting for that chance to be seen, recognized and accepted.
 I tell them to pick up the gauntlet and run…for our proverbial pen will yield the necessary ink one day to smear obscurity with determined moxie.
 We will honor what it took to get us where we are today, because insatiable desire has always rendered us thirsty enough to not drink only a half-filled glass as long as there’s room at the top with it running over with our inexhaustible desire to make it!